analisahill/Coursera_Capstone/Report.md

 ![classification report](https://github.com/analisahill/Coursera_Capstone/blob/master/images/classification_report.png?raw=true)

-For each model the ROC curves and AUC were evaluated.
-All of the models are comparable, but on closer inspection it shows that the random forest is slightly better than the logistic regression and decision tree.
+For each model the ROC (reciever operator characteristic) curves and AUC (area under the curve) were evaluated.
+The ROC curve calculates the true postive rate versus false positive rate of our classifier.
+The ROC of each model look relatively comparable, however, the AUC sheds a little more information.
+The closer the AUC is to 1, the better classifier it is.
+In the end, the random forest is a little better than the decision tree and logistic regression with an AUC coming in at 0.7703.

 ![ROC](https://github.com/analisahill/Coursera_Capstone/blob/master/images/ROC.png?raw=true)